shreeyasharma1804/notes/kubernetes/ControlPlane.md

 status: {}
 ```

-Node Authorization: This is applicable when a kubelet tries to access resources.
+- Node Authorization: This is applicable when a kubelet tries to access resources.
 The node authorizer ensures that the kubelet can only access the resources which are scheduled on it/ refernced by a resource scheduled on it.

+- NodeRestriction is an admission plugin that restricts what authenticated kubelets (system:node:<node-name>) are allowed to create, update, or delete.

+- --enable-bootstrap-token-auth=true allows new kubelets to authenticate to the API server using a bootstrap token before they have their own client certificate.